ViliLipo/jaffa-frontend-swalab2020/report.md

 To interface my `Node.js` micro-services with RabbitMQ I use [amqplib](https://www.npmjs.com/package/amqplib).
 I use the promise version of the API-in the `./interservice/`-parts of the microservices.
-The code mostly follows the examples given on the npm page, and on the RabbitMQ getting started guide, but I refactored it to use `async/await` instead of using promise chains.
+The code mostly follows the examples given on the npm page, and on the RabbitMQ website getting started guide, but I refactored it to use `async/await` instead of using promise chains.

 ### The Content Manager